bhofmei/jbplugin-screenshot/README.md

     }``

 ##Use
 Click the "Screen shot" button in the browser.
 A dialog box will open with options for the screenshot.
+You can also press the `s` key as a shortcut to open the dialog box.

 When increasing the zoom factor, you will likely need to increase the height and width to ensure a full image.